Should I buy the the Firenze Card to visit Florence?

 With a high concentration of masterpieces within the historical center, Florence is a great destination for art lovers.
 The news in 2011 that the city was finally coming out with its own version of a museum pass for visitors the likes found in many other cities in Europe and the U.S. had us excited – we, like many visitors, like to go visit the museums knowing it is easy and cost too much!

-We often receive questions on whether the card is worth the €72 (price was €50 but went up in June 2013) so we sat down to evaluate what the card offers and whether it is something we would recommend our visitors to purchase.
+We often receive questions on whether the card is "worth" the €72 (price was €50 at first but went up in June 2013) so we sat down to evaluate what the card offers and whether it is something we would recommend our visitors to purchase.

-What we found is that there is no clear cut answer - whether you should buy it or not depends on your plans as well as the size of your family or traveling group.
+What we found is that there is no clear cut answer if you're making a decision based solely on the cost: in that case, whether you should buy it or not depends on your plans, the time you have at your disposal and the size of your family or traveling group.

 What do you want to see?